19peytonsmith/19peytonsmith/README.md

 ## Hi! :wave:

-An FSU Computer Engineering graduate passionate about full-stack development.
+I'm an FSU Computer Engineering graduate passionate about full-stack development.
 I have hands-on experience with .NET and Ruby on Rails, building scalable web apps and CI/CD pipelines.
 I'm driven by clean code, strong UX, and continuous learning across the software stack.

 ### Languages